-The vision is to have professionals and patients working together in order to make a meaningful contribution to all objectives of the ESC, from the congresses and educational resources to ESC guidelines and advocacy.
+The vision is to have professionals and patients working together to make a meaningful contribution to all objectives of the ESC, from the congresses and educational resources to ESC guidelines and advocacy.
 We want to develop and enhance patient engagement so that it is embedded like a golden thread through all ESC activities.

 Living with a heart condition

-In the light of the launch of five new ESC Clinical Practice Guidelines at ESC Congress 2019, members of the Patient Forum share their experiences of living with chronic coronary syndrome, SVT and pre-diabetes.
+In the light of the launch of five new ESC Clinical Practice Guidelines at ESC Congress 2019, members of the Patient Forum share their experiences of living with the chronic coronary syndrome, SVT and pre-diabetes.

 - Patient Engagement – A strategic objective of the ESC to improve cardiovascular care - European Heart Journal, Volume 38, Issue 42, 7 November 2017

 - Barbara Casadei, the new ESC president, outlines her vision - European Heart Journal, Volume 39, Issue 41, 1 November 2018